 - GAME CITY: a three-day gaming festival in October with a cosplay parade and free entry

-- The Silvesterpfad: the Rathausplatz is often the biggest stop on Vienna’s New Year’s Eve celebration trail (though not in 2022).
+- The Silvesterpfad: the Rathausplatz is often the biggest stop on Vienna’s New Year’s Eve celebration trail (though it missed out in 2022).
 At midnight, thousands dance a waltz to welcome in the New Year in the light of a thousand fireworks (or something like that)

 - Steiermark Frühling: a gourmet and travel festival in spring, centered around the province of Styria.
 Notable for its regional food and drink, traditional music, and suitably-dressed participants

-- The Argus bike festival: on another weekend in spring, Vienna celebrates two wheels with various displays and info stands
+- The Argus bike festival: also over a weekend in spring, Vienna celebrates two wheels with various displays and info stands

 - Waldviertelpur: another regional festival, this time introducing you to the sights, sounds and (mostly) flavours of the Waldviertel, one of the colder, flatter and more mystical parts of Austria

 Should you turn up and find an empty expanse bereft of entertainment, can I recommend two nearby locations to console yourself?
 Both will happily exchange cash for fine cake and coffee.